 Sometimes this can be exceptionally hard.
 Here are some examples:

-• When you are introducing the taste and texture of foods to increase the variety your children enjoy, and your ex takes them to Maccas every visit.
+- When you are introducing the taste and texture of foods to increase the variety your children enjoy, your ex takes them to Maccas every visit.

-• When you still have your children using training wheels on their bike and they have built a makeshift skate park in their back yard.
+- When you still have your children using training wheels on their bikes and they have built a makeshift skate park in their backyard.

 THE CIRCLE OF CONTROL

 One visual image of this transition to parallel parenting is the Circle of Control illustration.
-In this exercise we turn our focus to what is important and what we have control over in our lives and our parenting.
-Focusing on our circle gives us the confidence and creative energy we need to become the parent we want to be.
+In this exercise, we turn our focus to what is important and what we have control over in our lives and our parenting.
+Focusing on our circle gives us the confidence and creative energy we need to become the parents we want to be.

-For many families over time, strategies for emotionally disconnecting from the other parent and developing a business-like relationship can be achieved where more communication and effective planning is a focus.
-However not all separated families will be able to achieve this transition as every situation is unique.
+For many families over time, strategies for emotionally disconnecting from the other parent and developing a business-like relationship can be achieved where more communication and effective planning are a focus.
+However, not all separated families will be able to achieve this transition as every situation is unique.

 In the meantime, parallel parenting allows the children to develop meaningful relationships with both parents.
 Children need to know they are free to have a relationship with both parents regardless of differences or hostility between parents.